War of the Heavenly Horses: First expedition (104 BC)

 In the autumn of 104 BC, Li Guangli set out towards Dayuan with his army.
-While crossing the Tarim Basin and the Taklamakan Desert (of modern Xinjiang), Li's army was forced to attack the nearby oasis states because they refused to provide them with supplies, but were sometimes unable to overcome them.
+While crossing the Tarim Basin and the Taklamakan Desert (of modern Xinjiang), Li's army was forced to attack the nearby oasis city-states because they refused to provide them with supplies, but were sometimes unable to overcome them.
 If a siege of one of these states lasted for more than a few days, the army was forced to move on without any supplies.
 Due to these numerous petty conflicts, the army became exhausted and was reduced to starvation after their supplies ran out.
 By the time they neared Dayuan, Li had already lost too many men to continue the campaign.
-After suffering a defeat at Yucheng, Li concluded that their current strength would not be sufficient to take the Dayuan capital, Ershi (Khujand), and therefore retreated to Dunhuang.
+After suffering a defeat at Yucheng, Li concluded that their current strength would not be sufficient to take the Dayuan capital, Ershi (i.e. present-day Khujand), and therefore retreated to Dunhuang.